Battery-Intelligence-Lab/galv/docs/source/FirstTimeQuickSetup.rst

 	docker-compose up

-Now view the 'localhost' IP address `http://127.0.0.1/ <http://127.0.0.1/>`_ in your browser and you should see the Galvanalyser login page.
+Now view the 'localhost' IP address `http://127.0.0.1/ <http://127.0.0.1/>`_ in your browser and you should see the Galv login page.
 This is the web frontend.
 If you wish to use the frontend from another machine, use the IP address or URL of the server instead.